Roi Cooper Megrue: Career

 The 1915 play Under Fire was written by Roi Cooper Megrue and produced by Selwyn & Co.
 It opened at the Hudson Theatre on 11 September 1915 co-directed by William Courtenay and Roi Cooper Megrue and closed in January 1916 after 129 performances.
 It starred Dorothy Abbott, Sydney Chon, William Courtenay, Frank Craven, Robert Fischer, Phoebe Foster, Violet Heming, Edward Hicks, Felix Krembs, Frank Morgan, McKay Morris, Edward G. Robinson, Malise Sheridan, Henry Stephenson, Norman Tharp, Harland Tucker, Jack Wessel.

 The 1916 play Seven Chances was written by Roi Cooper Megrue and produced by David Belasco.
 It opened at the George M. Cohan's Theatre on 8 August 1916.
 It moved to the Belasco Theatre on 23 October 1916 and closed in December 1916 after 151 performances.
 It starred Marion Abbott, Charles Brokate, Emily Callaway, Alice Carroll, Frank Craven, Florence Deshon, Hayward Ginn, Otto Kruger, Rowland V. Lee, Harry Leighton, Helen MacKellar, Carroll McComas, Anne Meredith, Lillian Spencer, Allen Thomas, Beverly West.
-It was adapted for the screen in 1925 as Seven Chances and in 1999 as The Bachelor.
-The 1925 silent comedy movie Seven Chances was directed by and starring Buster Keaton.
-Additional cast members include T. Roy Barnes, Snitz Edwards and Ruth Dwyer.
+It was adapted for the screen in 1925 as Seven Chances and again in 1999 as The Bachelor.
+The 1925 silent comedy movie Seven Chances was directed by and starring Buster Keaton, who was supported by T. Roy Barnes, Snitz Edwards and Ruth Dwyer.
 Jean Arthur, a future star, has an uncredited supporting role.
 The 1999 romantic comedy movie The Bachelor was directed by Gary Sinyor and written by Steve Cohen.
-It stars Chris O'Donnell and Renée Zellweger.
-The film was also the debut of Mariah Carey as an actress.
+It stars Chris O'Donnell and Renée Zellweger, and was also the debut of Mariah Carey as an actress.

 The 1916 play Under Sentence was written by Roi Cooper Megrue and Irvin S. Cobb and produced by Selwyn & Co.
-It opened at the Harris Theatre on 3 October 1916 directed by Roi Cooper Megrue and closed in November 1916 after 55 performances.
+It opened at the Harris Theatre on October 3, 1916 directed by Roi Cooper Megrue and closed in November 1916 after 55 performances.
 It starred Janet Beecher, John A. Boone, Harry Crosby, Stephen Denbeigh, E.H.
-Dresser, Laurence Eddinger, Thomas P. Gunn, Felix Krembs, George MacQuarrie, Thomas Mitchell, Frank Morgan, George Nash, Edward G. Robinson, Joseph Slaytor, Gerald Oliver Smith, George Wright Jr. The 1917 silent drama movie Fighting Odds was based upon Under Sentence and was produced and distributed by Goldwyn Pictures and starring Maxine Elliott.
-The picture was amongst Goldwyn's first productions as an independent producer.
-It was directed by veteran Allan Dwan and is a surviving film at the Museum of Modern Art, New York, and Gosfilmofond in Russia.
+Dresser, Laurence Eddinger, Thomas P. Gunn, Felix Krembs, George MacQuarrie, Thomas Mitchell, Frank Morgan, George Nash, Edward G. Robinson, Joseph Slaytor, Gerald Oliver Smith, George Wright Jr. The 1917 silent drama Fighting Odds was based upon Under Sentence and was both produced and distributed by Goldwyn Pictures, directed by Allan Dwan and starring Maxine Elliott.
+The film survives, minus one reel, at the Museum of Modern Art, New York, and Gosfilmofond in Russia.

 The 1917 play Why Marry? was written by Jesse Lynch Williams.
 It won the first Pulitzer Prize for Drama, in 1918.
-It opened at the Astor Theatre on 25 December 1917 directed by Roi Cooper Megrue and produced by Selwyn & Co. in arrangement with Roi Cooper Megrue.
+It opened at the Astor Theatre on December 25, 1917 directed by Roi Cooper Megrue and produced by Selwyn & Co. in arrangement with Roi Cooper Megrue.
 It closed in April 1918 after 120 performances.
 It starred Beatrice Beckley, Edmund Breese, Walter Goodson, Nat C. Goodwin, Shelly Hull, Ernest Lawford, Richard Pitman, Lotus Robb, Harold West, Estelle Winwood.